PavelSozonov/ReportSystem/README.md

 # ReportSystem
 ## Structure
 ### 1. client
-Frontend part of the project on angular 2.
+Frontend part of the project on angular.

 ```
 cd client